ashleybaxter/iamashley/_posts/2016-09-23-post-launch-problems.markdown

 I haven't sent that newsletter, written that blog post, published those adverts, updated social media etc.

-### The Insurance Industry Is Hundreds of Years Old
+### Starting A Business In An Industry That's Hundreds of Years Old

 A lot of insurers have been around for a long time.
 They're decades old.
 They've had years to hone their processes and improve their product.